quinnylee/NGIAB_data_preprocess/README.md

 # Realization information

-This tool currently offers one default realization.
+This tool currently offers three realizations.

-## NOAH + CFE
+## NOAH + CFE (Default)

 [This realization](https://github.com/CIROH-UA/NGIAB_data_preprocess/blob/main/modules/data_sources/cfe-nowpm-realization-template.json) is intended to be roughly comparable to earlier versions of the National Water Model.
 - [NOAH-OWP-Modular](https://github.com/NOAA-OWP/NOAH-OWP-Modular): A refactoring of Noah-MP, a land-surface model.
 Used to model groundwater properties.
 - [Conceptual Functional Equivalent (CFE)](https://github.com/NOAA-OWP/CFE): A simplified conceptual approximation of versions 1.2, 2.0, and 2.1 of the National Water Model.
 Used to model precipitation and evaporation.
 - [SLoTH](https://github.com/NOAA-OWP/SLoTH): A module used to feed through unchanged values.
 In this default configuration, it simply forces certain soil moisture and ice fraction properties to zero.

+## LSTM (Python)
+[This realization](https://github.com/CIROH-UA/NGIAB_data_preprocess/blob/main/modules/data_sources/lstm-realization-template.json) will run the [python lstm](https://github.com/ciroh-ua/lstm/).
+It's designed to work with ngiab using [these example weights](https://github.com/CIROH-UA/lstm/tree/example_weights/trained_neuralhydrology_models) generously contributed by [jmframe/lstm](https://github.com/jmframe/lstm)

+## LSTM (Rust)
+[This realization](https://github.com/CIROH-UA/NGIAB_data_preprocess/blob/main/modules/data_sources/lstm-rust-realization-template.json) will run the [rust port](https://github.com/CIROH-UA/rust-lstm-1025/tree/main) of the python lstm above.
+It's an experimental drop in replacement that should produce identical results with a ~2-5x speedup depending on your setup.